-13.050.3.
+35.050.3.
 World-Competitive Selection Process Guidelines

 - a.
-Each master's and certificate application will be read by a minimum of four readers: one reader from the applicant's first university preference and three Rotary readers, including at least one Rotary Peace Centers (RPC) Committee member. - b.
+Each master's and certificate application will be read by a minimum of four readers: one reader from the applicant's first university preference and three Rotary readers, including at least one Rotary Peace Centers (RPC) Committee member or recent past committee member. - b.
 These applications will be provided to the readers prior to the selection committee meeting. - c.
 The Rotary readers will evaluate each assigned application using The Rotary Foundation criteria of commitment to peace, leadership qualities, and compatibility of the applicant's objectives with the Rotary Foundation's objectives.
-The Rotary readers will provide their scores and comments on each applicant to the general secretary by the deadline determined by the general secretary. - d.
-In the case of the master's degree applications, the university readers will evaluate the 40 top-scoring applicants for each center (as determined by the Rotary readers scores) using the university's own academic criteria, fit with center, and Rotary scores and comments.
-Each center will submit its scores and comments to the general secretary and compile a list of its top eight candidates.
+The Rotary readers will provide their scores and comments on each applicant to the general secretary by the deadline determined by the general secretary.

+- d.
+In the case of the master's degree applications, the university readers will evaluate the first and second preference applications for their center within the top 200 applications as determined by the Rotary readers' scores using the university's own academic criteria, fit with center, and Rotary scores and comments.
+University readers will be given access to all of their first and second preference qualified applications.
+However, they must justify any choice below the top 200 threshold in advance of selection meeting.
+Each center will submit its scores and comments to the general secretary and conditionally select its top ten candidates from the top 200 master's degree candidates.
 This list will be shared with the RPC Committee prior to the selection meeting.
-Members of the RPC Committee will evaluate these candidates and may advocate the selection of top-40 candidates for the remaining two vacancies. - e.
+Members of the RPC Committee will evaluate these candidates and discuss during selection meeting-before a joint selection is made on the final candidates from each center. - e.
 In the case of the certificate applications, after receiving the scores of the Rotary readers the university reader will evaluate all applications on a rolling basis using the university's own academic criteria, fit with center, and Rotary scores and comments.
 The center will submit its scores and comments to the general secretary and compile a list of its top 20 candidates per session.
 This list will be shared with the RPC Committee prior to the selection meeting.
-Members of the RPC Committee will evaluate these candidates and may advocate the selection of candidates for the remaining vacancies in each session. - f.
-At the RPC Committee meeting, discussion among Rotarians and university representatives will result in consensus on the final list of up to 100 candidates so that each master's degree program has ten Fellows and four alternates and each certificate session has up to 25 fellows and six alternates. - g.
-Each center offering a master's degree may request an additional 20 applications for review (being the next 20 highest scoring applicants based upon the scoring of Rotary readers).
-Should a university select a candidate from the additional list of 20, it will be required to defend this choice at the RPC Committee meeting, explaining why the quota of ten could not be filled from the initial list of 40. - h.
-Centers are encouraged to forward the name of any exceptional, non-selected candidates to the applicant's second university preference so that the second preference university may consider including that applicant on its list.
+Members of the RPC Committee will evaluate these candidates and discuss during the selection meeting before a joint selection is made on the final candidates from each center. - f.
+At the RPC Committee meeting, discussion among Rotarians and university representatives will result in consensus on the final list of up to 130 candidates so that each master's degree program has up to ten fellows and six alternates and each certificate session has up to 20 fellows and eight alternates. - Centers are encouraged to forward the name of any exceptional, non-selected candidates to the applicant's second university preference so that the second preference university may consider including that applicant on its list. - h.
+Once the RPC Committee has finalized the selection, the list of recommended master's degree and certificate finalists will be submitted to the general secretary and Trustee chair for final approval.
+(November 2020 Trustees Mtg., Dec.
+60)

-Source: April 1999 Trustees Mtg., Dec.
-152 Amended by April 2004 Trustees Mtg., Dec.
-113; April 2005 Trustees Mtg., Dec.
+June 2001 Trustees Mtg., Dec.
+232 Source:

+Amended by April 2005 Trustees Mtg., Dec.
 120; April 2008 Trustees Mtg., Dec.
-143; October 2014 Trustees Mtg., Dec.
+143; October 2008 Trustees Mtg., Dec.
+8; October 2014 Trustees Mtg., Dec.
 20; January 2015 Trustees Mtg., Dec.
-67; January 2018 Trustees Mtg., Dec.
-75 i.
-Once the RPC Committee has finalized the selection, the list of recommended master's degree and certificate finalists will be submitted to the Trustee chairman for final approval.
-(April 2017 Trustees Mtg., Dec.
-122)

-13.050.4.
+67; April 2017 Trustees Mtg., Dec.
+122; October 2018 Trustees Mtg., Dec.
+49; October 2019 Trustees Mtg., Dec.
+43; November 2020 Trustees Mtg., Dec.
+60

+35.050.4.
 Applications from Non-Districted Clubs